z669016/adventofcode-2019/README.md

 All in all not too difficult but it does require a careful breakdown of the process in small steps.

+## Day 15
+Part 1 must be a BFS (breadth first search) problem, but now using an IntCodeDevice as part of the state of the search algorithm.

+RepairDroid runs an IntCode program.
+It implements InputDevice and OutputDevice to get the data.
+The IntCodeDevice of the RepairDroid must stop when no input is available, and be able to resume later.
+This requires some refactoring on the IntCodeComputer we developed so far, and it enables the use of the generic bfs() of the algorithms project.

+The starting state is at Point.ORIGIN, and an empty set of visited locations.
+The next states will be 4 different commands and point.ORIGIN added to the set of visited places.
+Even dead-ends are recorded as visited, but those Node paths will stop and will not be explored any further.
+The success state will have the value 2 as it's last output value.
+The puzzle answer is the length of the Node path.

 ## intcode
 An ```Address``` class is used to represent a memory address.